 In May 2019, SAMS Student Members in Southern California launched its first-ever student chapter at the University of California, Irvine.
 The California Student Chapter is supported by and works closely with SAMS California Chapter.
 In its first year, SAMS California Student chapter worked with the professional chapter to organize its first health fair in California.
-The California Student Chapter also participated in another large health fair in Los Angeles, organized membership recruitment activities on

-SAMS chapters across the United States continue campus, worked with local SAMS members to more.
+The California Student Chapter also participated in another large health fair in Los Angeles, organized membership recruitment activities on campus, worked with local SAMS members to organize shadowing opportunities for students, and more.
 SAMS California Student Chapter is a great example of a student run organization that provides health professionals with opportunities to develop their careers, to provide meaningful community health outreach to underserved communities, and to connect SAMS students with SAMS professionals.